gaconkzk/Openbound/OpenBound/README.md

    - Incoming weather system has also a improved animation.
    - The incoming weather pointer shown atop of the screen can predict all incoming weather shown on the IncomingWeather menu.
 They also have a fade-in animation.
    - Some weather effects (tornado/force/mirror...) have a "infinite-scrolling" animation to make it look more "animated".
+   - Each player has a UNIQUE (or maybe not) chat color depending on the given nickname.
+   - Server message icons are no longer images, but glyphs from FontAwesome.

 5. Technical Information
    - The resolution can be chanced.
-However, big resolutions that surpass the stage's foreground/background sprite size can break the camera and the parallaxing.
+However, resolutions that surpass the stage's foreground/background sprite size can break the camera and the parallaxing.
 Keep in mind that there is no solution to that since it is limited by its sprites dimensions.
    - FPS is locked at 60 while the original game had lock at 30.
 The animations aren't rich enough to sustain bigger refresh rates.
    - The original game only supported the 800x600 resolution, hence, all the menus sprites were created for this resolution.
 In order to adapt the menus for bigger resolutions, I've scaled up all interface dynamically.
    - The game can be opened at window mode.